tashima42/hash-id/README.md

     ```
     sudo snap install hash-id --beta
     ```
+    **!!!!**: Because of snap confinement policy, this package can only access files on your `/home` folder.
+If you really need it to access files on other folders, maybe you should build it from source (`cargo build --release`).

 ## Contributing
 Thank you for wanting to contribute to this project!
 Here are some ways you can help: